b-lukaszuk/RJ_BS_eng/contents/prediction.md

 replace(sco(s1), Regex(".*}\n\n") => "")
 ```

-Much better, now we got `Income` and `Temp` in our model, both of which are
+Now, we got `Income` and `Temp` in our model, both of which are statistically
-statistically significant.
-We can end here, since we got a so called minimal
-adequate model (the smallest model that explains the greatest amount of variance
-in the dependent/outcome variable).
-Notice that the values of `Coef.`s may
+significant.
+The values of `Coef.`s for `Income` and `Temp` somewhat changed
-somewhat change between the consecutive models, but that is to be expected.
-Here,
+between the models, but such changes (and even greater) are to be expected.
-we see that for every extra dollar of `Income` a family consumes 0.003 pint ice
-cream more (~1.47 mL).
-Roughly the same change is produced by each additional
-grade (in Fahrenheit) of temperature.
-So a simultaneous increase in `Income` by
-1 unit and `Temp` by 1 unit translates into roughly 0.003 + 0.003 = 0.006 (~2.94
-mL) greater consumption of ice cream per person.

-Now, we could use our model to make predictions (with `Glm.predict` as we did in
-@sec:pred_simple_lin_reg) but instead we would like to know if our new `iceMod2`
+Still, we would like to know if our new `iceMod2` is really better than
-is really better than `iceMod1` that we came up with in the first place.
-Our
+`iceMod1` that we came up with before.

-first, try would be to use the coefficient of determination ($r^2$) that we met
+In our first try to solve the problem we could resort to the coefficient of
+determination ($r^2$) that we met in @sec:pred_simple_lin_reg.
+Intuition tells
-in @sec:pred_simple_lin_reg.
-Intuition tells us that a better model should have
-a bigger $r^2$.
+us that a better model should have a bigger $r^2$.

 ```jl
 s1 = """